Mark Ryan (Australian politician)

 Ryan was born in Nambour, Queensland, and attended St Eugene School and then St Joseph's College, Nudgee.
-He received a Bachelor of Laws with First Class Honours and Bachelor of Arts from the University of Queensland and became a solicitor.
+He received a Bachelor of Laws with First Class Honours and a Bachelor of Arts from the University of Queensland and became a solicitor.
 In 2009, he was selected as the Labor candidate for the new seat of Morayfield and was elected.
-He lost his seat at the 2012 Queensland state election, but regained it at the 2015 election.
+He lost the seat at the 2012 Queensland state election, but regained it at the 2015 election and has held it ever since.

-In December 2015 a cabinet reshuffle placed Ryan in an extended cabinet, as Assistant Minister for State Assisting the Premier.
+In December 2015 a cabinet reshuffle elevated Ryan to the position of Assistant Minister for State Assisting the Premier in an extended cabinet.

 In November 2016, a cabinet reshuffle saw Ryan promoted to senior cabinet as the Minister for Police, Fire and Emergency Services and the Minister for Correctional Services.